Yes, this is a busy time of year… especially with the craziness that comes with Black Friday!

 That doesn’t leave any space for dominant shopping centres.
 And also, when everything has to be brought onto the island via boat and then horse cart – there isn’t much desire to build large-scale concrete shopping buildings anyway.

 So, when living on this island, you make do with the bamboo boutique style shops and ‘market-style-family-run’ grocery store.

 Which is actually beautifully quaint and at the same time super simple.

 My life there was extremely simplified.
 You cooked what fresh veggies were brought into the grocer that day.
 You didn’t buy any clothes you didn’t need (because you would have to carry your extra load when island hopping to various locations).
 And so, you are happy with what you have and don’t feel the desire to consume more.

-Then, I arrive in Cape Town yesterday – after transferring through Singapore airport.
+I recently left the island and travelled to Cape Town after transferring through Singapore airport.